Amelia Peabody Charitable Fund

 - Operating costs and administrative expenses

-- Ongoing programs or program funding
+- Ongoing programmes or programme funding

 - Annual fundraising campaigns